Our Orthopedic Anatomy Series takes you behind the procedure and explores what happens to your body before, during, and after treatment.

 Frozen shoulder, or adhesive capsulitis, can describe multiple types of shoulder stiffness.
 It affects approximately two percent of the population, predominantly women ages 40 to 65.

 Risk factors include diabetes, thyroid disease and autoimmune diseases.

 Symptoms include pain at night and at rest, tenderness to touch at the front and back of the shoulder joint and reduced range of motion.
 Your doctor may conduct X-rays to rule out other causes of stiffness.

 Three Stages of Frozen Shoulder

-Two common types of shoulder replacement surgery are anatomic total shoulder arthroplasty and reserve total shoulder arthroplasty.
+Two common types of shoulder replacement surgery are anatomic total shoulder arthroplasty and reverse total shoulder arthroplasty.
 Your doctor will determine which procedure is best for you based on diagnoses and presenting symptoms.

 Anatomic Total Shoulder Arthroplasty